Table of Contents

 Here are a few options for dog food for allergies:

-How Long Does It Take for a Dog to Recover from Food Allergies?
+How Long Does It Take for a Dog to Recover?

 The recovery time period is usually 8 to 12 weeks.Once you have removed the potential allergens from diet it will take a while for the symptoms to go away.The severity of the allergy and the type of infections can affect recovery but if you remain consistent with your treatment, your dog will start to recover in a few weeks.